-When was the last time you really felt really well-rested?
-Did you get up fresh or even jumped out of bed – roaring like a lion ready to take the world on?
+When was the last time you felt really well-rested?
+Did you get up fresh, and maybe even jump out of bed – roaring like a lion ready to take the world on?

 Not sure?
 Then this article is for you.

 Being well-rested can change everything and is the best self care.

 Good quality sleep translates into a great life.
 With sufficient sleep, we are not only more emotionally balanced, more mentally relaxed, but also significantly more productive throughout the day.

 All of this has been scientifically proven, when our energy levels are vibrating at a higher frequency, we have fewer physical stress reactions, and our immune system is more hardy and resilient.

 We actually look more beautiful when we look into the mirror – the term “sleeping beauty” is no coincidence.

 When we get more sleep our life expectancy is longer, the tendency to have accidents, for example in traffic, is much lower, and even the risk of a whole range of sickness from viruses and chronic ailments such as depression is significantly reduced.

 The mood is more relaxed and balanced, and it’s easier to deal with difficult emotions and life situations, plus we’re actually more socially outgoing.